rampion/custom-shells-for-make/README.md

     2
     rm script.sh

+---

-As with any technique, custom SHELLs can be misused, but if used correctly they provide an opportunity to remove unnecessary repetition from your Makefile and make it easier to focus on what's important.
+As with any technique, custom `SHELL`s can be misused, but if used correctly they provide an opportunity to remove unnecessary repetition from your Makefile and make it easier to focus on what's important.